 The Books: “The Norton Anthology of Modern and Contemporary Poetry” – Ezra Pound

 Ezra Pound.
 The name is an onomatopoeic device.
 The man was tireless.
 He didn’t just do it for Joyce, he did it for all of the Modernists.
-He was amazingly generous with new talent.
-Ferocious in his regard, and relentless.
+He was generous with new talent, ferocious and relentless.
 He promoted people until the public really had no choice but to accept the new voices.
 The relationship with Joyce is fascinating to me – but it is just the tip of the iceberg with Ezra Pound.
 Pound wasn’t a rich man.
 He couldn’t afford to be a Renaissance-era-type benefactor.
 But he had pull and power.
 He used his power wisely and well, yanking new writers into the spotlight, forcing them to stand still so that they could be fully regarded.
 Pound’s dictum “make it new” is famous, and perhaps overused now – it is an oversimplification of Pound’s general philosophy.
 Pound was a poet too, of course, but I think his true legacy lies in how he promoted other people.
 We owe him a great debt for that.
 His poems are controversial to this day, mainly because of his political beliefs and his eventual insanity.
 He was an anti-Semite, and worked against the United States openly during WWII.
 He paid for that, obviously.

 Ezra_Pound_1945_May_26_mug_shot.jpg